 Balenciaga City Bag: Back in 2001 when Nicholas Ghesquière, Creative Director of Balenciaga, introduced the Motorcycle City Bag he was discouraged from making too many of them because they were too light, unstructured and soft, so he only sent 25 samples down the runway.
 After the show, he handed them out to celebrities and IT girls of the moment (like Kate Moss) which sparked a frenzy.

 Since then, Balenciaga has come out with many iterations of the original design, featuring different types of hardware, various sizes, new colors, and a variety of styles, and designs.
-With multiple inner pockets, and an outside zip pocket, a mirror tied to a tassel, and a detachable shoulder strap, this instantly recognizable bag from the aughts is still a highly sought-after ‘IT’ bag on the resale market.
+With multiple inner pockets, and an outside zip pocket, a mirror tied to a tassel, and a detachable shoulder strap, this instantly recognizable bag from the aughts is still a highly sought-after ‘IT’ bag on the secondhand market.

 Balenciaga recently relaunched the City Bag again but this time it’s called the Balenciaga Neo Classic Top Handle Bag and with its structured, trapezoidal shape, it looks more like the City Bag meets the Hourglass Bag than the original City Bag.
 Launched in 2020, this design features most of the original City Bag details, like the braided top handle, zippered closure, and Balenciaga’s iconic moto studs, and fringe.

-Gucci Jackie Hobo Bag: Not only is the Gucci Jackie Bag iconic and very in demand, but the relaunch of this timeless classic is also resale gold.
+Gucci Jackie Hobo Bag: Not only is the Gucci Jackie Bag iconic and very in demand, but the relaunch of this timeless classic is also gold.
 The Fifties Constance bag, known for its half-moon hobo design and piston-shaped closure, was first introduced in the 1950s and is thought to be the original hobo bag.
 This instant classic became the epitome of timeless style after Jackie Kennedy Onassis was regularly spotted toting it around New York City.
 It was then renamed The Jackie Bag as a nod to her jet-setting style and influence over the fashion industry.

 The Jackie O Bag was previously relaunched in 1999 and 2009.
 In 2020, Gucci’s Creative Director, Alessandro Michele, revived the iconic bag and renamed it The Jackie 1961.
 He also launched a medium and large Jackie 1961 Tote Bag.